 This bit controls whether a raw interrupt is promoted to a controller interrupt.
-If set, the interrupt is not masked and the interrupt is promoted; otherwise, the interrupt is masked.
+If set, the interrupt is not masked and the interrupt is promoted;

 Register 6: IC Master Raw Interrupt Status (I2CMRIS), offset 0x014

 This register specifies whether an interrupt is pending.